030/n3dr/README.md

 ## "Clone" the content of a repository in a different Nexus 3 server in a different repository

-This is the basic steps to "clone" and eventually rename the content of a repository from one nexus3 server to another server in a different repository name
+These are the basic steps to "clone" and eventually rename the content of a repository from one nexus3 server to another one:

 ```
-./n3dr-linux backup -u <source nexus3 user> -n <source nexus3 server url> -r <repo-source-name>
+n3dr backup -u <source-nexus3-user> -n <source-nexus3-server-url> -r <repo-source-name>
 cd download
 mv <repo-source-name> <repo-target-name>
-./n3dr-linux upload -u <target nexus3 user> -n <target nexus3 server url> -r <repo-target-name>
+n3dr upload -u <target-nexus3-user> -n <target-nexus3-server-url> -r <repo-target-name>
 ```

 ## Rationale for N3DR